3d-printing-canada/CR20-Pro-Firmware-3DPC/README.md

 # CR20-Pro-Firmware-3DPC
-Updated firmware for the CR-20 Pro printer.
+Updated Marlin firmware for the CR-20 Pro